Statistical inference for rough volatility: Central limit theorems: Proof of Theorem

-We can now give an informal argument why $\kappa=\frac{2H}{2H+1}$ is the optimal window size in our estimation procedure.
-Note that $(k_n\del)^{-H}(J^n_{2,i+k_n}-J^n_{2,i})$ is a normalized second-order increment of $C$ over an interval of length $k_n\del$.
-Therefore, $Z^{n,\ell}_2(t)$ is nothing else but the normalized second-order quadratic variation of $C$ (computed with a lag $\ell$).
+At the same time, $(k_n\del)^{-H}(J^n_{2,i+k_n}-J^n_{2,i})$ is a normalized second-order increment of $C$ over an interval of length $k_n\del$.
+Therefore, $Z^{n,\ell}_2$ is nothing else but the normalized second-order quadratic variation of $C$ (computed with a lag $\ell$).
 By definition, $C$ is the integral of a fractional process.
 It is well known from \cite{BN11,BN13} that the normalized higher-order quadratic variation of a fractional process, computed over a step size of $k_n\del$, converges to a limit at rate $(k_n\del)^{-1/2}$, for all $H\in(0,\frac12]$.
 Of course, $C$ is not a fractional process but rather its integral.
-Our analysis of $Z^{n,\ell}_2(t)$ below shows that the rate of convergence remains unchanged.
-In other words, if we were able to observe $C_t$ directly, we would have chosen $k_n=1$, and the optimal rate of convergence would be $\del^{-1/2}$.
+Our analysis of $Z^{n,\ell}_2$ below shows that the rate of convergence remains unchanged.
+In other words, the fluctuations of the signal term $Z^{n,\ell}_2$ are small if $k_n$ is small.

-But we do not observe $C_t$ directly, which means that we have an estimation error of $C_t$ in the form of $J^n_{1,i}$.
-By the integration by parts formula for semimartingales,